 Land Art Generator Initiative design competition ("Competition") is a project of Society for Cultural Exchange ("SCE") and is administered solely by SCE.
 The award money is a cash payment from SCE to the winning designer and is not related to costs of detailed design or construction of the work.
 There is no guarantee of any of the submitted designs being constructed.

 Entry to the Competition is prohibited by Competition judges, their domestic partners, immediate relations, and direct employees.
 The terms "judge" and "juror" are interchangeable in the context of the Competition.
 Both terms refer to those individuals listed in the design guidelines document as jurors.

-Participants cannot reveal the identity of any LAGI 2014 design submission or share any images or ideas pertaining to any LAGI 2014 design submission to any member of the LAGI 2014 Jury, LAGI 2014 competition partner organizations, or LAGI 2014 administrative team.
+Until the conclusion of the jury selection process, participants cannot reveal the identity of any LAGI 2016 design Submission or share any images or ideas pertaining to any LAGI 2016 design submission to any member of the LAGI 2016 Jury, LAGI 2016 competition partner organizations, LAGI 2016 design site owners, or LAGI 2016 administrative team.
 By submitting a proposal, each competitor automatically affirms compliance with the competition requirements, rules and guidelines and agrees that any violation will result in immediate disqualification from consideration.